 How to Tell the Difference Between Mania and Anxiety

 Depression isn't just a single condition.
 Bipolar disorder, for example, can also cause what's known as "mania," which is a period of pronounced, intense energy that can also come with what resembles anxiety symptoms.

 One of the reasons that the two have a great deal in common is because both cause changes in neurotransmitter function - especially serotonin.
 Low serotonin levels play a role in both anxiety and depression.
 Dopamine and epinephrine play a role in both as well.

 Because of these shared neurotransmitters, they can also share symptoms, and the two can contribute to the development of each other.
 The most common is anxiety eventually causing depression.
 Poor coping combined with intense anxiety symptoms can commonly lead to a feeling of hopelessness that creates depressive symptoms, and when left unchecked it's possible that the depression becomes more severe.

 It's also important to note that both anxiety and depression - because of the neurotransmitters involved - can feel natural, and thus both often do not receive adequate treatment.
 Someone with depression rarely thinks to themselves "I have depression" because their mind genuinely believes the emotions they feel are "true."
 Someone with anxiety often feels the same way, though with anxiety people are a bit more prone to realize they have a problem.

 They Also Share the Ability to Recover

-The good news is that both are incredibly treatable.
-Research has developed ample ways to ensure that you're able to control and even cure both anxiety and depression, provided you make the commitment to improving your mental health in the long term.
+The good news is that both are generally treatable.
+There are several ways to ensure that you're able to control and even cure both anxiety and depression, provided you make the commitment to improving your mental health in the long term.
 No matter how hopeless it may feel, there are actual, effective ways to improve your mental health in the long term, provided you're prepared for a few bumps that may occur along the way.